-Cash and cash equivalents are the only financial instruments that potentially subject the Company to concentrations of credit risk.
-Cash and cash equivalents are held at financial institutions in the United States, Netherlands, Switzerland, Australia, Ireland and Germany.
-The Company is exposed to credit risk in the event of default by the financial institution to the extent that cash and cash equivalent balances recorded in the balance sheets are in excess of the amounts that are insured by the Federal Deposit Insurance Corporation.
+Financial instruments that potentially subject the Company to concentrations of credit risk include cash, cash equivalents, and marketable securities.
+The Company is exposed to credit risk in the event of default by the financial institutions holding its cash and the issuers of its cash equivalents and marketable securities.
+The Company maintains its cash, cash equivalents and marketable securities with highly-rated, federally-insured financial institutions.
+At times, such amounts may exceed federally-insured limits.
 The Company has not experienced any losses on its deposits since inception, and management believes that minimal credit risk exists with respect to these financial institutions.